 Leadership Opportunity - Medical Brigade to Ghana

-Hi everyone!
-I wanted to share an awesome leadership & Volunteer opportunity through UConn Global Brigades.
+Medical Brigade to Ghana is an awesome leadership & Volunteer opportunity through UConn Global Brigades.

 The mission of GB is to empower communities through a holistic approach to the student movement and full-time local clinics in an effort to promote self-sustainability and inequality reduction.
 This May, UConn students have the opportunity to attend a Medical Brigade in Ghana, where they will host medical clinics for community members and provide healthcare education/resources.
 Feel free to contact me at firstname.lastname@example.org for the application, or with any questions.
 Additionally, you can visit globalbrigades.org for general inquiries.
 Thanks

 Multiply Your Options (MYO) Volunteer (run by VII)

 MYO is one of several programs utilized at the University of Connecticut to combat the lack of exposure to professional female role models in the areas of science, mathematics, engineering and technology.
 Multiply Your Options (MYO) is a one-day conference for middle school girls designed to expose them to female role models in science, mathematics, engineering and technology.
 The MYO concept can be used for multiple constituencies in order to address the lack of role models, gross under-representation and lack of diversity in certain career clusters (such as engineering with a female representation of only 8%).

 Sisters in STEM is a one day conference for underrepresented, tenth grade high school female students to show the allure of science, technology, engineering, and mathematics (STEM) fields.
 Representative role models lead laboratory tours, engaging experiments, and self-development workshops.

 Engineering Your Future (EYF) Volunteer (run by VII)